Improving Customer Acquisition with Find a Financial Professional in Six Steps

 Do you know who is using your Find a Financial Professional search?

 What about your site search experience?

 Do you know what they are searching for and how they are searching?

 Because you can’t control who is going to use your Find a Financial Professional resources, it is important to make sure you can reflect how customers search and how financial professionals search — and then match their different and distinctive searches to the people that fit their needs.
-To do this, you need to have a robust taxonomy that can live in your Knowledge Graph, and that you have freedom to adjust as you see fit.
-The taxonomy not only should live in the Knowledge Graph, but it should also be editable by you and your team, and contain financial and insurance terms and customer-search terms.
+To do this, you need to have a robust taxonomy that can live in your CMS, and that you have freedom to adjust as you see fit.
+The taxonomy not only should live in your CMS, but it should also be editable by you and your team, and contain financial and insurance terms and customer-search terms.